shoval6/React-Checkers-Game/README.md

 # React Checkers Game
 This is a 2 players version to the classical game , built in ReactJS.<br />
-The players can undo or rest the game at any state point.<br />

 <img src="https://i.imgur.com/pCIMYfN.png" width="500" height="500" />